 Apple has always been strict about its products.
 I mean earlier it would limit its software to be used only on Apple devices.
 However, with the rise in demand for cross-platform support the Cupertino tech giant has made its products available for non iOS platforms.
 Android is one of the massively used operating systems in the world.
-Now, it also supports the Apple Music app on it.
+Now, it also supports the Apple Music app.
 Music these days is easily available over various platforms.
 Apple Music has a vast collection of music and it is a popular choice of users.

 Even though you may not have an iPhone or an iPad, you can still create an Apple ID and use Apple Music.
-It means if you simply want to explore the music on your Android, create your ID, sign-in, and enjoy your favorite music.
+It means if you simply want to explore the music on your Android, create your ID, sign in, and enjoy your favorite music.
 Everything is simple till now.
-However, some people complain that Apple Music is not working on their Android device.
+However, some people complain that Apple Music is not working on their Android devices.
 In this guide, I will tell you the possible reasons why this issue may happen.
 Also, like every other troubleshoot guide I create, I have put up troubleshooting methods that outline what the Android users need to do to make the Apple Music work smoothly.

 Why does Apple Music Not Working on Android Device